Why do we do the things we do?

 A colony of ants can be metaphor for our brains.
 Each individual ant, just like each individual neuronal unit, is not cognitively sophisticated.
 Yet, working together, an ant colony can establish highly sophisticated actions -- also via a large number of distributed computations.

 The 'readiness' part of a neural network refers to the weights between units, akin to the synaptic strength between neurons.
 A unit is more likely to fire in response to the activation of another unit if their connection has a large weight.
-'Activation' of a unit is its signal strength, akin to the firing rate of a neuron.
+The 'attention' part of a neural network refers to the activation of a representation participating in a decisional context.
 Readiness and Activation shape Decision-making and motivated action.

 A computational model based on a neural network is a tool.
 It can be used to deepen our understanding of particular decisions/behaviors.